mohzameer/thinkloopv1/AUTHENTICATION_INTEGRATION.md

 ### Test 1: Anonymous Sign-In (Automatic)
 1. Open the app in browser
-2. You should see "Initializing ThinkPost..." briefly
+2. You should see "Initializing ThinkLoops..." briefly
 3. App loads with canvas
 4. Check the **Auth Debug Panel** (bottom-right corner)
 5. Should show: